-• a ball, a basketball, a jump rope, a soccer ball, hula hoops
+a ball, a basketball, a jump rope, a soccer ball, hula hoops

-Warm Up (%)
+Warm Up (TE Ixvii)

-Introduce the lesson by playing The Bebop Band song as the children come into class.
-Have them pretend they are playing a sport as they move with the music.
-Do the Hello Bebop routine (see p.
-15).
+Introduce the lesson by playing The Bebop Band song as the children enter the classroom.
+Have them pretend they are playing a sport as they move to the music.
+Do the Hello Bebop and Friends routine (see Teacher's Edition, p.
+Txxii).
 Show the flashcard of basketball.
 Say basketball and ask the children to repeat.
 Repeat with the other flashcards.
 Invite a child to leave the classroom.
 Hide the flashcards and then ask the child to come in again.
 Tell them that they have to look for a flashcard and when they find it, they have to name it twice.
 The second time the child names it, they must divide the word into syllables as they clap.
-Repeat with other children until all of the flashcards are found.
+Repeat with the other children until all of the flashcards are found.

-Listen, point, and say.
+1 Listen, point, and say.

 - Point to the picture and ask the children to tell you what they can see.
-Let them answer in Language 1, and encourage them to use the words in English they already know. - Play the CD and point to the games / toys. - Play the CD again and ask the children to point to the correct games / toys. - Play the track one more time and ask them to name the games / toys.
+Let them answer in Language 1, and encourage them to use the words in English they already know. - Play the audio and point to the games / toys. - Play the audio again and ask the children to point to the corresponding games / toys. - Play the audio one more time and ask them to name the games / toys.